ArchiveBox/good-karma-kit/README.md

 Or use the web dashboards / leaderboards for each service listed below.

 *See the notes below for more info on each container, what it does, and what companies it's affiliated with.*

+---

+> ♻️   put an under-utilized system to good use
+> 🚲  use as much or as little CPU/RAM/DISK as you want
+> ✨  100% more soul warming than mining
+> 📈  geek out over your CPU/disk/bandwidth stats on the leaderboards

+---

 ## Caveats